Water

 • Identify opportunities/entry points for coordinated investments and coherence building in national and regional planning processes.
 Australia has been a significant and highly valued research partner of CGIAR, especially in the Mekong region.

-Representatives from ACIAR and other key Australian collaborators in collective action will be invited to participate in consultations throughout the project lifespan.
-The approach and outputs from this project will also serve as a template for other regions where the International Water Management Institute (IWMI) is advancing the Transformative Futures for Water Security (TFWS) agenda.
-Anticipated outcomes include a broadening of the water network in the Mekong region and the identification of new investment priorities.
+Representatives from ACIAR and other key Australian collaborators in collective action were invited to participate in consultations throughout the project lifespan.
+The approach and outputs from this project serve as a template for other regions where the International Water Management Institute (IWMI) is advancing the Transformative Futures for Water Security (TFWS) agenda.

 • Establishing a Regional Planning Committee and holding a meeting(s) to agree and refine the process of developing the road map and operational/logistical matters.